-As a large global enterprise, the collection of emissions data spans a broad range of localities and consequently, service providers and data sources.
+As an enterprise spanning regions across the globe, the collection of emissions data spans a broad range of localities and consequently, service providers and data sources.
 As a result, source data varies in both format and degree of detail.

 The emissions summary represents a best attempt to consolidate and standardise emissions data and provide a detailed explanation of working and estimation in line with the ISO 14064-1:2018 standard.